BloomTech-Labs/city-data-comparison-fe/README.md

     - Allow users to save records of which cities important to them
 - Expanded data set - Pending DS completion, this app aims to encompass data from ~30000 US cities
 - User-friendly API access to DS model via multiple endpoints (Premium feature)

+#### About the Project

+This is project for Lambda Labs and built by a multi-functional team of 10.

+UX Design:
+Ruth Philips

+Data Science:
+Matthew Sessions
+Scott Maxwell
+Luke Townsend

+Web Devs:
+Kevin Nguyen
+Muamer Kukic
+Michael Harms
+Umeko Walker
+Daniel Brisza
+John Watt